wix-incubator/headless-components/docs/api/PLATFORM_INTERFACE.md

   isLoading?: boolean;
   /** Display variant - affects layout structure (default: 'list') */ variant?: ListVariant;
-  /** When true, the component will not render its own element but forward its props to its child */ asChild?: boolean;
   /** Children components */
   children?: React.ReactNode;
   /** CSS classes */